talamortis/GuildHouse/README.md

 3) Apply the guildhouse.patch to your source
 4) Re-run cmake and launch a clean build of AzerothCore.
 ```
-## Patch Information
+## Patch Information (guildhouse.patch)

-The patch basicly turns the selected area from a bitmask to a uint, this fixes the issues with the phasing
+The patch basically turns the selected area from a bitmask to a uint, this fixes the issues with the phasing

 Before Patch :
 Guild 1 Can see phase 1